PrincetonUniversity/hpc_beginning_workshop/0007_modules/README.md

 # How to Access the Software Already Installed on the Clusters

-## Using Pre-Installed Software with Environment Modules
+## Use Pre-Installed Software with Environment Modules

 Several applications and software libraries are already available on each cluster.
 To see the modules that are available on Della, for example, run this command: